 Today I've got some fasting questions and answers for you from Instagram last week, plus I'll tell you about my 5-day fast results!

-By the way, be sure to subscribe for blog updates so you don't miss next week's post where my friend and blog assistant, Susan, shares about her experience with fasting even though she has adrenal fatigue — hint, she's finally feeling better!
+UPDATE: Here's a newer post where my friend and blog assistant, Susan, shares about her experience with fasting even though she has adrenal fatigue — hint, she's finally feeling better!

 ~Here's how my 5-day fast went:

 I told you guys recently that I was doing a 5-day bone broth fast with Kent and my sister Terri, too.
 Check out that post for why in the world I would do that. 🙂

 We planned to start after Sunday's meal, but Terri was beginning after Saturday dinner so Kent and I just decided to get the show on the road and start then too.
 I'm glad we did because she and I talked every day — it was really nice having someone else going through the exact same thing at the same time.

 - It wasn't terrible (except for a painful twist on the 4th day).